astronomer/airflow-guides/guides/kubepod-operator.md

 In this guide, we list the requirements to run the `KubernetesPodOperator`, explain when to use it and cover its most important arguments, as well as the difference between the KPO and `KubernetesExecutor`.
 We also provide concrete examples on how to use the KPO to run a task in a language other than Python, how to use the KPO with XComs, and how to launch a Pod in a remote AWS EKS Cluster.

 > **Note**: Kubernetes is a powerful tool for Container Orchestration with complex functionality.
-If you are unfamiliar with Kubernetes we recommend taking a look at the [Kubernetes 101 Guide](https://www.astronomer.io/guides/intro-to-kubernetes/) to get a general overview.
-For in-depth information check out the [Kubernetes Documentation](https://kubernetes.io/docs/home/).
+If you are unfamiliar with Kubernetes we recommend taking a look at the [Kubernetes Documentation](https://kubernetes.io/docs/home/).

-## Requirements For Using the `KubernetesPodOperator`
+## Requirements For Using the KubernetesPodOperator

 To use the `KubernetesPodOperator` it is necessary to install the Kubernetes provider package.